Draft 1 (errors and all, I may possibly update it one day).

 The Beastly Love Triangle

-“And you’re sure he’s the one?” laughed Isabel, “Three weeks until your wedding hun and then you’re in the second chapter of life.”
+“And you’re sure he’s the one?” laughed Isabel, “Three weeks until your wedding hun and then you’re in the second chapter of life… Basically the final chapter which now truly belonging to you and he.”

 “You can’t be with somebody for as long as we have and not marry!
 He’s right.
-He’s so handsome you’d only ever expect novels to write of such beauty; and all man.
-What is even more astonishing is that he is as sincere and giving as he is handsome!
+He’s so handsome you’d only ever expect novelists to write so accurately of such beauty; and all man.
+What is even more astonishing, “Laura’s vision remained fixed on the ground as she spoke, holding a gaze so glazed over she didn’t need notice a need to blink,” is that he is as sincere and as giving as he is handsome.

-“I wish he had brothers!
+“Does he have a secrecy half brother somewhere!
 I’m always picking the wrong men.”
 Giggled Isabella.

 Laughing the girls continued through the trees.
-It was the first day in winter where the warmth of the sun could be felt through the ice in the afternoon but it was quickly starting to cloud over.
+It was the first day of such a bitter winter where the warmth of the sun could be felt through the ice. but it was quickly starting to cloud over.
 Having walked further than they ever had they turned back to be on their way home.
 Of course this story leads them into a snowstorm where they take shelter in a cave.
 There were dry logs they used to light a fire and found themselves comfortably stranded.
 The only thing that was daunting for the girls was the roaring howl that came from the depth of the forest.

 Isabella woke from her sleep after midnight.
 Laura lay by the dying fire wrapped in her cloak fast asleep.
 Two yellow eyes caught the light of the moon in the darkness and vanished almost instantly when Isabella noticed.
 She quietly stood up and grabbed one of the sticks they had prepared earlier to light.
 She followed footprints she found that had already begun to snow over.
 “Hello?” called Isabella.
 She moved forward noticing a blood trail by the footprints, “Are you hurt?
 We can help.
 We have shelter and there are two of us”.
 A deep breathing was heard which carried a cracking growl, or wheeze?
 Isabella found what she had been tracking.
 It lay in the snow and slowly stood up towering over her.
 Drops of blood hit her cheek and though every muscle in her body told her to run she stayed frozen.
 Though hard to see through all this creature’s fur she found it was bleeding from it’s jaw and arm.